-In this post, I’m excited for Occupational Therapist, Paige Hays, to share her experience of transitioning from traditional OT into starting her own online home modifications business.
+In this post, home modifications occupational therapist, Paige Hays, is sharing her experience of transitioning from traditional occupational therapy into starting her own online and in-person home modifications business.

 Why I Chose OT

 One of the main reasons I chose to study occupational therapy was its focus on quality of life.
 I liked the process: how it took the big picture (the occupations, meaning what you need or want to do in life) and broke it down systematically into components that could be addressed through interventions.
 While studying in OT school, I found that the environmental side of the Person- Environment- Occupational Performance model (PEOP model by Baum & Christensen) held special interest for me.

 I was raised in a family that taught me how to make things.
 I learned to create and build things using a paintbrush, level, measuring tape, drill, and saw.
 I was one of the only people in my OT class that knew about load-bearing vs. partition walls, coefficient of friction of tile coating, or how to install new faucets or wiring.